-ARTS ENGLISH LANGUAGE "Write a creative short story or a dialogue poem about The Bug Plate.
+"Write a creative short story or a dialogue poem about 'The Bug Plate.'
 Characters may include the painter, Johann Zacharias Quast, people working at the Lippert & Haas porcelain factory, and/or the insects and arachnids.
-Be sure to include elements that make a story successful, like choosing a point of view and following a sequential structure."
+Look for ways to strengthen your creation, like incorporating description of visual details that you see on the plate."

 Linked to Standard: Grade 7.
 Writing Standards [W].
 Text types and purposes.
-3. Write narratives to develop experiences or events using effective literary techniques, relevant descriptive details, and well-structured sequences. - a.
+3. Write narratives to develop experiences or events using effective literary techniques, relevant descriptive details, and well-structured sequences.

+- a.
 Engage and orient the reader by establishing a context and point of view and introducing a narrator and/or characters; organize an appropriate narrative sequence. - b.
 Use narrative techniques, such as dialogue, pacing, and description, to develop experiences, events, and/or characters. - c.
 Use a variety of transition words, phrases, and clauses to convey sequence and signal shifts from one time frame or setting to another. - d.
 Use precise words and phrases, relevant descriptive details, and figurative and sensory language to establish a mood that evokes an emotion, to capture action, and to convey experiences or events. - e.
 Provide a conclusion that follows from and reflects on the narrated experiences or events.
-SCIENCE SOCIAL SCIENCE రం HISTORY VISUAL ARTS